mahmuda-bjitgroup/terraform-aws/README.md

 //Create a Subnet
 resource "aws_subnet" "tf_sub" {
   vpc_id     = aws_vpc.tf_vpc.id
-  cidr_block = "192.168.0.0/28"
+  cidr_block = "192.168.0.0/29"
 }
 ```
 This block of code creates a subnet resource using the aws_subnet resource type.
 The resource is given the name tf_sub as an identifier.
 The vpc_id parameter specifies the ID of the VPC that the subnet will be associated with.
 In this case, it references the id attribute of the previously created VPC resource (aws_vpc.tf_vpc.id).
-The cidr_block parameter specifies the IP address range for the subnet, which is the same as the VPC's CIDR block.
+The cidr_block parameter specifies the IP address range for the subnet, which is IP addresses from "192.168.0.0" to "192.168.0.7.

 5. Run the Terraform Commands:
    - Select "New Terminal" in VsCode and choose Bash.